dibyashakti1/Dislocation-Model-of-GNSS-Velocities/README.md

 3. Third Section: Misfit analysis between the observed and modelled GPS velocities for dip-slip or strike-slip faults (Variable: Slip rate & Locking Depth ; Constant: Dip & Vertical Offset uY)

+4. How to Run (Inputs)

+   Load the GPS horizontal velocity file (At least contain Local distance from fault trace (in km), Fault normal/parallel velocity (in mm), and Error values)

+   Make sure to normalize the "Fault normal/parallel velocity" from zero.

+   Input the number of observation points

+   Dip of the fault plane (Prior knowledge is needed)

-Writes two files containing the RMSE values and Okada Locking curve
+5. Run the code to obtain the output files (Two files containing the RMSE values and Okada Locking curve)